-We expect our revenue growth rate to decline.
+We expect our revenue growth rate to decline, but we may not accurately predict the rate or magnitude of such decline.
+Our capacity is largely driven by production factors such as facilities, data centers and a trained workforce that require long term investments and expense commitments that we cannot easily adjust in the short term.
 As our costs increase, we may not be able to generate sufficient revenue to generate or sustain profitability or positive cash flow from operations.

-From three months ended March 31, 2009 to the three months ended March 31, 2014, our revenues grew from \$5.2 million to \$139.1 million.
-We expect that our revenue growth rate will decline.
-We also expect our costs to increase in future periods as we continue to invest in our growth.
+From the three months ended March 31, 2009 to the three months ended March 31, 2015, our revenues grew from \$5.2 million to \$212.0 million.
+We expect that our revenue growth rate will continue to decline into the foreseeable future.
+We also expect our costs to increase in future periods as we continue to invest in our capacity to support anticipated growth.
 These investments may not result in increased revenues or growth in our business.
+Even if our revenue continues to increase, we expect to continue to incur a generally accepted accounting principles (GAAP) loss during future periods due to increased costs such as non-cash charges associated with equity awards and business combinations and other expenses.
 Additionally, we may encounter unforeseen operating expenses, difficulties, complications, delays and other unknown factors that may result in increased costs.
 As a result, we may not be able to achieve or maintain profitability and we may be unable to generate positive cash flow from operations.
 If we fail to grow our revenues sufficiently to keep pace with our growing investments and other expenses, our operating results will be harmed.

-Our quarterly results may fluctuate, and if we fail to meet the expectations of analysts or investors or our previously issued guidance, our stock price could decline substantially.
+Our quarterly results may fluctuate, and if we fail to meet the expectations of analysts or investors or our previously issued financial guidance, or if any forward-looking financial guidance we give does not meet the expectation of analysts or investors, our stock price could decline substantially.

 Our quarterly financial results may fluctuate as a result of a variety of factors, many of which are outside of our control.
-If our quarterly financial results fall below the expectations of investors or any securities analysts who follow our stock, or we fail to meet or exceed any forward guidance we have issued, or if any forward guidance we give is below the expectations of investors or any securities analysts who follow our stock, the price of our common stock could decline substantially.
-Some of the important factors that may cause our revenues, operating results and cash flows to fluctuate from quarter to quarter include:
+If our quarterly financial results fall below the expectations of investors or any securities analysts who follow our stock, or we fail to meet or exceed any forward-looking financial guidance we have issued, or if any forward-looking financial guidance we give is below the expectations of investors or any securities analysts who follow our stock, the price of our common stock could decline substantially.
+Some of the important factors that may cause our revenues, operating results and cash flows to fluctuate from quarter to quarter, or which could impact any forward-looking financial guidance we give for any period, include: